WooCommerce Catalog: Build a Product Table With or Without Online Purchasing

 - price – this tells WooCommerce Product Table to display a price field.

 Use the product table knowledge base to see which other columns are available.
-It also tells you how to rename the columns in your WooCommerce product catalog table or hide column headings.
+It also tells you how to rename the columns in your WooCommerce catalog table or hide column headings.

 If you want your products to be purchasable from the catalog page, then you’ll also want to include an add-to-cart column.
 Use the knowledge base to learn how to add quantity pickers, variation dropdowns, and other purchase options.